Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool creates a degradation incident on a status page and includes affected components.
-It distinguishes from sibling tools like create-status-page-maintenance (maintenance) and create-status-page (page creation).
+Description clearly states 'Create a degradation incident on a status page with affected components', specifying the action, resource, and key constraint (with affected components).
+This distinguishes it from sibling tools like create-status-page or create-status-page-maintenance.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.